chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > How does this role fit into your long-term plans?
 > Where do you see yourself in five years?

 My career goal is to become a senior technical expert in web development, eventually growing into technical leadership roles like solution architect.
-This position aligns perfectly with that path by offering complex technical challenges in a strong tech environment.
+This role fits perfectly with my career path because it offers complex technical challenges in an innovative environment.

 In five years, I see myself as a technical leader contributing to architectural decisions and mentoring other developers.